CARDENE IV PREMIXED Rx

 Advanced aortic stenosis.

-Cardiac failure.
 Angina.
+Heart failure.
 Acute cerebral infarction or hemorrhage.
 Hepatic or renal impairment.
 Pheochromocytoma.
 For caps: measure blood pressure (BP) 1–2 hrs and 8 hrs after dosing.
-For IV: monitor BP before and during infusion; avoid rapid or excessive reductions; switch to oral form when possible.
+For IV: monitor BP before and during infusion; avoid rapid or excessive reductions, intra-arterial administration or extravasation; switch to oral form when possible.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Potentiated by cimetidine.
 Increases serum levels of cyclosporine, tacrolimus; monitor and adjust its dose.
 Possibly potentiates digoxin; monitor.